If we are really supposed to think outside the box at our jobs, why do so many of us sit inside of cubicles?

-Truth of the matter is, managers and bosses do not always even want out of the box thinkers, no matter what they say to the contrary.
+Truth of the matter is, some managers and bosses do not even want out-of-the-box thinkers, no matter what they say to the contrary.
 Some positions value efficiency and dependability, and those are certainly the traits that propelled an industrial revolution-inspired economy through years of success.

 But times have changed.
-The world is smaller, or at least people are more connected.
-The traditional concept of a “job” has forever changed and only those who are adaptable and think on their feet will be prepared to meet the “needs of tomorrow” head on (whatever that means.)
+The world is smaller—or at least people are more connected.
+The traditional concept of a “job” has forever changed and only those who are adaptable and think on their feet will be prepared to meet the “needs of tomorrow” head on (whatever that means).

 You may work at a relatively traditional place in what feels like a “normal” job, but there are still plenty of opportunities to sprinkle some interest and excitement into your day.
-Changing up your routine and approaching things a bit differently, even if it is in small subtle ways, can make a big difference in the type of ideas you generate.
+Changing up your routine and approaching things a bit differently, even if in small ways, can make a big difference in the type of ideas you generate.

 - Fill your mind with (good) media: Turn off the Thursday night TV shows and pick up a book.
-Forget about the business books that make big promises about success…find a novel or piece of literature that resonates with you and fill your mind with it while you relax.
+Forget about the business books that make big promises about success, find a novel or piece of literature that resonates with you and fill your mind with it while you relax.
 If you’re able to listen to music while working, try picking a different genre or maybe put on some classical music.
 If you fill your mind with stimulating materials, you never know what great stuff will pop out later.

-- Schedule in time for thinking: We are led to believe that being productive means taking action and “doing things” as much as possible, but sometimes this is simply not the case.
+- Schedule in time for thinking: We are led to believe that being productive means taking action and “doing things” as much as possible, but sometimes that is simply not the case.
 Time spent in a quiet contemplation will lead to more ideas and possibly lead to the solution you were looking for.

-- Unplug During the Work Day: If it is possible for you to cut off the internet connection or e-mail for any part of the way, then do so.
+- Unplug During the Work Day: If it is possible for you to cut off the internet connection or e-mail for any part of the day, then do so.
 The ability to focus your attention on a specific task without constant distraction will lead to better work and clearer thinking.